 Keep The Old Wax

 It’s often worth setting the old wax aside as there are a number of projects you can do with.
 We’ll be adding a few ideas to the blog in the near future so make sure your signed up to our newsletter so you don’t miss anything!

-- If your worried that the glass container is fragile, we’d recommend using the Wash & Go Method – it’s slower, but your less likely to break the container.
+If you’re worried that the glass container is fragile, we’d recommend using the Wash & Go Method – it’s slower, but your less likely to break the container.

-Your favourite scented candle is nearing the end, all it’s perfectly fragranced wax has vaporised over countless evenings of cosy enjoyment, and your left with just the empty vessel.
-A beautifully decorated, elegant container that your in love with almost as much as the scent it once produced.
+Your favourite scented candle is nearing the end, all it’s perfectly fragranced wax has vaporised over countless evenings of cosy enjoyment, and you’re left with just the empty vessel.
+A beautifully decorated, elegant container that you’re in love with almost as much as the scent it once produced.